Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 “This is more than an excuse

-for licence.
-It contains several
+for license.
+It

-concepts discussed below (ethics, Will, among others).
+contains several concepts discussed below (ethics, Will, among others).

 Ethics: Not seen as being

 imposed from "outside", from external dogma.
-They are integral, however, because
+They are integral,

-macrocosm), including the environment around us.
+microcosm = macrocosm), including the environment around us.

 Ethics respects the need for

 others to make their own choices in life, though we may provide guidance.
-Ethics

-good".
+"their own good".
 The Golden Rule applies.
+Manipulative, coercive magic has no

-respectful approach to the Craft.
+part to play in a responsible, respectful approach to the Craft.

 Will: The concept of doing

-YOUR magical "Will" involves finding out exactly what it is ?? one of the things
+YOUR magical "Will" involves finding out exactly what it is ?? one of

-expression of Will.
-Many times,
+this sense, an expression of Will.
+Many times, what may be mistaken for

-what may be mistaken for Will turns out to be in actuality a knee?jerk
+Will turns out to be in actuality a knee-jerk counterreaction to something (for

-counterreaction to something (for instance, a vengeful counterreaction).
-In one important sense, however, Will is
+instance, a vengeful counterreaction).
+In one important sense, however, Will

-finding that thing (or things); that mode of being, which "centers" you ?? and
+is finding that thing (or things); that mode of being, which

-living it.
+"centers" you ?? and living it.

 >>

-members believe that what you put out comes back three times, although some do
+In addition, many of our members believe that what you put out comes back three times, although some do not take the take the three times part literally, while recognizing that people get back what they put out, often amplified.

 Our